EMCL-Research-ITSecLab/ctf-creator/README.md

 Provide the location of your YAML configuration file and where you want to store the created data for the connection to the CTF environment on your device.

 Due to the use of an SSH agent for the Connection to the hosts, you will also be prompted to enter your terminal password.

+### Use Cases

+1. Fresh set up: Creating the Environment Without Reusing OVPN Data
+2. Reusing Existing OVPN Configurations Without Adding New Users:
+3. Reusing Existing OVPN Configurations While Adding New Users
+4. Reusing Data While Modifying Hosts

+For use case 1 specify a save path with no existing data created by the CTF-Creator.
+For the use cases 2-4 specify a save path where user data already exists.

+For every use case, the list of deploying Docker containers can be changed.

+For any other use case scenario please start a fresh set up.

 ## Testing
 To run all tests at once you can run this command in the terminal in the main folder `ctf-creator/`: